 Most Important Story of the Week – Was Prime Video a Loss Leader or Loss Loser?

 When I opine on Twitter about Amazon, usually critically, someone inevitably opines that Prime Video is a “loss leader”, as if I didn’t know that it was the purpose of Prime Video.
 But I’ve been around the entertainment-strategy-take game long enough to have read that rationale for Prime Video’s existence.
 Multiple times.

 The challenge, for me, is that “loss leader” is a vague term.
-Like it’s cousin “flywheel”–read my thoughts on that phrase here or here–my concern is that loss leader can be used to justify bad decisions.
-The logic goes: Amazon/Apple/Google/Facebook are big and successful, they invested in Product/Business/Vertical, then even if it doesn’t make money it must be worth it.
+Like its cousin “flywheel”–read my thoughts on that phrase here or here–my concern is that loss leader can be used to justify bad decisions.
+The logic goes: Amazon/Apple/Google/Facebook are big and successful, they invested in Product/Business/Vertical, so even if it doesn’t make money, it must be worth it.

 When I’m questioning Big Tech’s strategy in video, the words I’m focused on aren’t “loss leader”, but the words “investment” and “worth it”.
 That’s where we need to start to understand how all of Amazon’s entertainment/media enterprises will fare under Andrew Jassy.

 Loss Leaders vs Loss Losers: Is the Investment Worth It?

 A “loss leader” is a simple concept: a business sells a given product at a loss to sell more of a different product.